Mojitas/Untitled_ergo-Hardware/README.md

 # untitled_ergo-Hardware
-A modified ergo keyboard with thoughts put into thumb key placement.
+A split keyboard with thoughts put into thumb key placement.
+Looks lika Kyria except for different staggering.